A-Z of Student Services

 ||Spring — softball, lacrosse

 There are no ATMs located on campus but can be found within walking distance from each campus.

 Our bookstore has everything from required textbooks and ebooks to rent or purchase (don’t forget to bring your schedule), to snacks, sweatshirts, school supplies and souvenirs.
 The price match program allows you to purchase your required textbooks at the lowest price, matching other online retailers (some restrictions apply).
 For more information go to bkstr.com/wcsustore/home.

 Campus Center 320

 Both facilities are your “home away from home.”
 You will find dining locations, lounges, a theater, conference and meeting rooms, and our new secure charging stations for cell phones, tablets or laptops.

-Additionally, the Midtown Student Center (SC) houses the bookstore, Center for Student Involvement (CSI), Counseling Center, Game Room, Judicial Affairs, Mail Services, Intercultural Center, and the Substance Abuse Prevention office.
+Additionally, the Midtown Student Center (SC) houses the bookstore, Center for Student Involvement (CSI), Counseling Center, Game Room, Judicial Affairs, Mail Services, InterCultural Affairs, and the Substance Abuse Prevention office.
 The Student Government Association, student newspaper, radio station, Program Activities Council, Greek Council, and Student Veterans Association are also located in this building.

 Cable Channel WCSU-TV